-Established in 1990, the Palmer LTER project is a multidisciplinary study of the pelagic marine ecosystem located to the west of the Antarctic Peninsula extending south and north of the Palmer Basin from onshore to several hundred kilometers off shore.
+Established in 1990, the Palmer LTER project is a multidisciplinary study of the pelagic marine ecosystem to the west of the Antarctic Peninsula.
+The study area extends south and north of the Palmer Basin from onshore to several hundred kilometers off shore.
 Palmer Station is one of the three United States research stations in Antarctica, located on Anvers Island midway down the Antarctic Peninsula.
 The Palmer LTER is one of 26 LTER research sites located throughout the United States, Puerto Rico and Tahiti; each focused on a specific ecosystem.

 Research foci include physical forcing (solar, atmospheric, oceanic, and sea ice) with an emphasis on the ecological consequences of annual and inter-annual variation, biological processes with an emphasis on microbial and primary production as well as life-history parameters of secondary producers (krill) and apex predators (penguins), biogeochemical cycling of carbon and nitrogen, ecosystem responses to climate migration, and modeling that links ecosystem processes to environmental variables.